Common BOP Beliefs

 Three common misconceptions regarding international trade and the balance of payments are:

-1. A trade deficit is always bad.
+Myth #1: A trade deficit is always bad.

 A merchandise trade deficit means that a country’s merchandise imports exceed its merchandise exports.
 There are two possible explanations for a trade deficit:

 Situation 1.
 Country A is economically weak and has low productivity, and therefore, its exports are weak.
 Country A is forced to import, because its own productivity is low.
 It has a trade deficit by necessity, not by choice.
 This is not a favorable situation.

 Situation 2.
 Country B is economically strong and has a great amount of purchasing power.
 Country B voluntarily chooses to import, because its purchasing power is high and its economy is strong.
 This country’s trade deficit is actually a symptom of its strong economic health.
 This kind of trade deficit gives no reason for concern, and does not require changes in economic trade policy.

-2. We should protect our domestic industries to improve our balance of payments.
+Myth #2.
+We should protect our domestic industries to improve our balance of payments.